Freddie Freeman Player Props: Dodgers vs. Mets

-On Tuesday, Freddie Freeman (on the back of going 3-for-4 with two home runs and three RBI) and the Los Angeles Dodgers face the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (batting .317 in his past 10 games, with two doubles, two home runs, three walks and six RBI), battle starter Max Scherzer and the New York Mets at Dodger Stadium, Wednesday at 3:10 PM ET.

-He smacked two homers in his most recent game (going 3-for-4) in his last appearance against the Mets.
+He had a one-hit showing in his previous game (1-for-4) against the Mets.

 Freddie Freeman Game Info & Props vs. the Mets